 I’ve always fancied a trip to Norway despite all the warnings of things costing too much or how cold it gets.
-So when some cheap flights came up with Norwegian Air for a weekend trip to Oslo in March 2018, I booked up straight away.
+So when some cheap flights came up with Norwegian Air for a weekend in Oslo in March 2018, I booked up straight away.
 The country would take me ever closer to the 30 countries under the age of 30 with this being my 29th country.

 Do you know how cold it gets in Oslo in March?
 I didn’t when I booked the trip… Now I’m Scottish so I’m used to 11 months of being cold.
 This was next level cold though. -15 in Spring!
 Even at 10am it was still around -10!
 On the weekend I travelled it reached a high of 0.
 A high of 0.
 High.
 0.